Notions of the NeKernel Primer.

 Where the manifest files contains the needed metadata to build the DDK driver.
 Which links against libDDK.dll.

-Adding a Microkernel subsystem -- The 'GFXKit'.
+Adding a Kernel Subsystem -- The 'GFXKit'.